-- Evaluate change before “just doing it”.
+- Evaluate change before “just doing it.”
 Change is inevitable, and should be carefully considered beforehand.
 Use a Change Evaluation Worksheet to help you decide whether you should make it.

 - Verify results before considering the project done.
 This is an important final touch, and should be part of the plan.
-Be sure to allow time at the end, but before the deadline, to make any last minute adjustments.
+Be sure to allow time at the end, but before the deadline, to make any last-minute adjustments.

 - Learn from your experience.
 Projects are an incredible learning opportunity.
 Be sure to do a “lessons learned” review before you miss out on the valuable nuggets of wisdom that will help you further develop your project skills.
 What went well?
-What didn’t?
+What didn't?
 What would you do differently next time?
-Use the Lessons Learned worksheet with the project team to avoid making the same mistakes in the future, and doing what worked well again and again.
+Use the Lessons Learned worksheet with the project team to avoid making the same mistakes in the future, and to do what worked well again and again.

 - Celebrate a job well done!
 No matter how your project turns out, good, bad, or otherwise, always take time to celebrate your accomplishment for having made a plan and sticking to it.

 Exhibit 1 – Project Planning Pyramid (© 2007, Kim Liegel, all rights reserved)